Zayd40/custom-restream/README.md

-# Restream Server (YouTube + TikTok + Instagram)
+# Restream server (YouTube + TikTok + Instagram)
-Upload this to Github then deploy on Railway.
+Upload to GitHub and deploy to Railway.